EPFL-Center-for-Imaging/yolo-workshop/docs/sections/training.md

 val: images/val
 ```

-You can create your own `dataset.yaml` file and save it somewhere on your computer (for example in your project's folder, to keep things tidy).
+You can create your own `dataset.yaml` file and save it somewhere on your computer (for example in your `dataset` folder, to keep things tidy).

 ## Start training